Reading time: 5,690 words, 14 to 23 minutes.

 So beware of what you are about to read!
 If you haven’t read the warning on the Home page then here it is: “If you’re looking for lightweight entertainment or you can’t stand to have your beliefs challenged, then you better stop reading this and watch the crap on TV.”
 Consider yourself warned.
 I don’t want to hear anyone’s bleeting and lamentations.

 Much of the following is shamelessly stolen from The Great Courses’ lectures by Professors Robert Solomon and Kathleen Higgins titled, “The Will to Power: The Philosophy of Friedrich Nietzsche” as well as several other sources.
 I humbly beseech dedicated students of Philosophy to overlook my skimming over concepts without deeper examination as I’m simply using Nietzsche’s philosophy to show that people are not crazy; it’s western society that’s insane.

 Self Deception is Uniquely Human

-The Jews developed slave mentality and a subsequent slave morality as a reaction against and to compensate and cope with enslavement (bondage) for many centuries, first in Egypt and then, later in Babylon.
+The Hebrews developed slave mentality and a subsequent slave morality as a reaction against and to compensate and cope with enslavement (bondage) for many centuries, first in Egypt and then, later in Babylon.
 In this article, I will use the phrase ‘slave morality’ in the ethical sense and the phrase ‘slave mentality’ in the psychological sense.